Aestrus/Aestrus/README.md

 </a>

 ## &#128214; About Me
-I am a 23-year-old programmer and recent Computer Science graduate.
+I am a 23-year-old developer and recent Computer Science graduate.
 My most used programming language is Java, but I am always looking to expand my skillsets.
 I am currently looking for a job as either a Backend Developer, Full-Stack Developer, or DevOps Engineer.

 ## &#9881; Skills
 ### Languages